Akil Kumarasamy

-Akil Kumarasamy is an American author and an assistant professor in the MFA Program in Creative Writing at Rutgers School of Arts and Sciences-Newark.
-Her collection of short stories Half Gods won the The Story Prize Spotlight Award and the 2021–2022 Annual Bard Fiction Prize.
+Akil Kumarasamy is an American author and an assistant professor in the Masters of Fine Arts Program in Creative Writing at Rutgers School of Arts and Sciences-Newark.
+Her collection of short stories Half Gods won The Story Prize Spotlight Award and the 2021–2022 Annual Bard Fiction Prize.
 Her novel Meet Us by the Roaring Sea was released in August 2022.

 Early life and education

 Kumarasamy grew up in Dismal Swamp, New Jersey, in a largely South Asian community.
 She had no pets and no direct access to wildlife as a child, but initially wanted to be a zoologist.
 Bhavye Doye writes for Open Magazine that Kumarasamy "grew up among migrants and refugees who had packed their belongings and sorrows when they were cleaved from their homelands, and embodied within themselves a subcontinent of unarticulated experiences."

-She completed her MFA in creative writing at the University of Michigan.
+She graduated from Barnard College in 2010 and completed her Masters of Fine Arts in creative writing at the University of Michigan.

 Career

-In Fall 2020, Kumarasamy became an assistant professor in the MFA program in creative writing at Rutgers School of Arts and Sciences-Newark.
+In fall 2020, Kumarasamy became an assistant professor in the MFA program in creative writing at Rutgers School of Arts and Sciences-Newark.
 Her past teaching experience includes the Helen Zell Writers' Program at the University of Michigan.
 Her fellowships include the University of East Anglia, the Provincetown Fine Arts Work Center, Yaddo, and the Schomburg Center for Research in Black Culture.
 She was awarded the Annual Bard Fiction Prize for her collection of short stories Half Gods, which includes an appointment as a writer in residence at Bard College for a semester during the 2021–2022 academic year.

 After an interview with Kumarasamy, Zena Agha writes for the Asian American Writers' Workshop Magazine, "Hearing about her literary journey confirmed to me that success for women writers is not a finite thing.
 Kumarasamy, like those who came before and those who will come after, is engaged in the radical act of speaking poetic truths to people who are unaccustomed to listening to them."
 Kumarasamy discussed the impact of her childhood experience on her writing with Urvashi Bahuguna of Scroll.in, stating, "I think that gave me a more nuanced take on brownness.
 Instead of seeing it in the margins, I was able to view it from a place of centrality."

-In addition Half Gods, she wrote a novel, titled Meet Us by the Roaring Sea, that was published by Farrar, Straus and Giroux in August 2022.
+In addition to Half Gods, she wrote a novel, titled Meet Us by the Roaring Sea, that was published by Farrar, Straus and Giroux in August 2022.